 - Tech Tips: Troubleshooting iPad Sound Problems: https://bit.ly/37npSCN

-I have over 30 years of experience in AAC, have used almost every iOS AAC app in the USA iTunes (Apple) App Store and several Android AAC apps, am glad to share what I know about the features in these apps and refer you on to where you can get good / accurate additional info.
+I have over 33 years of experience in AAC, have used almost every iOS AAC app in the USA iTunes (Apple) App Store, Android AAC apps, Amazon Fire AAC apps, Windows AAC apps, web-based AAC apps + lots of AAC-related apps.
+I am always glad to share what I know about the features in these apps and refer you on to where you can get good / accurate additional info.

 Angela Moorad, MS, CCC-SLP, Founder of OMazing Kids, LLC OMazing Kids AAC Consulting